Net Promoter Score Definition

 Although NPS is a great measure of customer loyalty and can give actionable insights for it to grow, it does have its limitations.

-- It must be conducted simultaneously with other day-to-day metrics like customer acquisition and engagement, due to low-frequency surveying cycles.
+- Conduct it simultaneously with other day-to-day metrics like customer acquisition and engagement, due to low-frequency surveying cycles.

 - The results have a strong dependency on the size of the sampled audience, so don’t rush making product changes if it’s small, use other metrics instead.